wujiaqi06/TraitEvo/README.md

 PredictionPrecedure.rar: it reads "rate.pois.matrix.txt" and outputs the posterior probabilities of ancestral states of all traits.

-SourceData.rar: Contain posterior probabilites of ancestral states of all traits; branch effects predicted by 6 different models/data; branch-length matrix and gene-branch interaction matrix
+SourceData.rar: Contains predicted probabilites of ancestral states of all traits; branch effects predicted by 6 different models/data; branch-length matrix and gene-branch interaction matrix

 SequenceInformation.rar: Contain sequence information.